sonyah-hawaii/sonyah-hawaii.github.io/README.md

 ## Data professional with 5 years' experience ready for the next opportunity to tackle complex projects with broad impact.
 Looking for a role as Senior, Team Lead, or Manager.

 ### **Key Accomplishments**
-- 18 completed contracts with General Assembly: 15 as Instructional Associate, 3 as a Lead Instructor
+- 18 completed contracts and over 250 students trained over 3 years at General Assembly
+- Had a direct part in the proposal, design, and implementation of proprietary data processing libraries at KBRA & R2net
+- Trained 2 data engineers on ratings database, data objects, and key reports at KBRA
+- Built out Business Intelligence reporting infrastructure & team at R2Net
 - Hired & trained 5 analysts over 2 years at R2Net
-- Built out Business Intelligence reporting infrastructure & team at R2Net
-- Trained 2 data engineers on ratings database & key reports at KBRA
-- Had a direct part in the proposal, design, and implementation of proprietary data processing libraries at KBRA & R2net

 ## **Professional Background**
 With a **background** in **e-commerce** & **finance**, I have worked on projects for a variety of teams & departments, including: **operations**, **sales**, **merchandising**, **manufacturing**, **logistics**, **data entry**, and **finance**.
 My expertise is in **overhauling legacy systems** by **documenting** and **pooling** **databases**, **creating data objects** aligned with business logic, and building out **scalable reporting systems** that can easily adapt to evolving needs across the business.